Kangxi Dynasty

-Kangxi Dynasty is a 2001 Chinese television series based on the novel Kangxi Da Di (康熙大帝; The Great Kangxi Emperor) by Eryue He.
+Kangxi Dynasty is a 2001 Chinese historical drama television series based on the novel The Great Kangxi Emperor by Eryue He, focusing on major events during the reign of the Kangxi Emperor of the Qing dynasty.
 The series is a prequel to the 1997 television series Yongzheng Dynasty, and was followed by Qianlong Dynasty in 2002.

-Plot
+Synopsis

-The series focuses on the major events which occurred during the reign of the Kangxi Emperor in the Qing dynasty.
-These include the power struggle with Oboi, the Revolt of the Three Feudatories, and the campaign against the Kingdom of Tungning.
+The series focuses on the major events which occurred during the reign of the Kangxi Emperor of the Qing dynasty, including the power struggle with Oboi, the Revolt of the Three Feudatories, and the campaign against the Kingdom of Tungning.